tvoirand/duventchezmoi/readme.md

 *   Create a custom config file named `config/config.ini` based on the example given in `config/example_config.ini`

 *   Write a crontab to run `python duventchezmoi.py` periodically using the corresponding environment

+## Contribute

+Please feel free to contribute by opening issues or pull-requests!